danielcdo/End-to-End-ML-Project/README.md

 ### 2. Data Miner and Exploratory Data Analysis

 The data miner was done using the package **youtube_dl**.
-Scrapying the You Tube page and parsing data features.
-Raw data selected and saved on feather data format.
+Scrapying the You Tube page and parsing data attributes.
+Raw data selected and saved using a feather data format.
-The feather seems to be fast, lightweight, and easy-to-use binary file format for storing data frames.
+The feather format seems to be fast, lightweight, and easy-to-use binary file format for storing the data frames.

  -  key queries to parse the videos data: machine+learning, data+science, and kaggle.